 Using LifeSpan’s solutions, our clients can spend more time analyzing precise, real-time structural information to support difficult decisions involving structural maintenance, repair, or replacement; rather than relying solely on subjective visual inspection data.

-Why structural health monitoring?
+Why structural monitoring?

 The average age of bridges in the United States is relentlessly approaching the end of their intended design life.
 Across the United States over 60,000 bridges are already classified as structurally deficient, using visual inspection standards adopted over 40 years ago.